 Two primary reasons

-Sometimes I hit a nerve in my monthly columns for the Sunday News of Lancaster, Pennsylvania.
-I hit more than a few when I wrote about an encounter with an Amish man who had been shunned by the Amish Church for belief in assurance of salvation.
+I hit more than a few nerves when I wrote about an encounter I had an Amish man who had been shunned by the Amish Church for belief in the assurance of salvation.

-I wrote about my attempts to help him understand how personal assurance must be built on God’s promises of complete security in Christ.
-But what generated the most response was my portrayal of Amish faith as a works-based approach to salvation.
+I wrote of my attempts to help him understand how personal assurance is only possible because of God’s promises of complete security in Christ.
+What generated the most response was my portrayal of Amish faith as a works-based approach to salvation.
 Many were supportive of my conclusions; others were upset by the suggestion that the Amish don’t believe in salvation solely based on God’s grace.

-A few responses helped me gain a clearer understanding of why the Amish oppose assurance of salvation.
+A few of the responses helped me gain a better understanding of why the Amish oppose assurance of salvation.

 1. The individual is accountable to the community.

 According to the Amish, a man must not make claims that exclude the assessment and accountability of the community.
 One who claims certainty of his standing with God is removing himself from answering to the community —particularly to the authority of the elders.
 This is viewed as a prideful betrayal of the kind of humility fitting to mankind.

 “I realize that in an age of individualism, and an evangelicalism that stresses a private experience of salvation, Amish faith of communal solidarity in discipleship makes no sense, and the judgments you make about “works salvation” seem totally right to you.”
 The professor encouraged me to take “time to understand how an Anabaptist theology such as the Amish profess expresses a radically different way of claiming the grace of God as a community of the Spirit.”